Data Fusion Processing

 To fuse these disparate sources together, you must join matching fields from the different data sources on the Editor tab of the Data Fusion data source configuration.
 This is the key step to data fusion and must adhere to specific rules.
 Joins are defined on the Editor tab of the Data Fusion data source configuration.
 See Data Fusion Join Rules and Creating a Fusion Data Source.

 Joins are usually performed in-memory.
-However, if a data connector supports push down joins and the data to be joined comes via the same data source connection, Zoomdata pushes the join operation to the underlying data engines and allows those data stores to join the data instead.
-In addition, if the data connectors support push down joins, the Zoomdata engine intelligently pushes aggregate queries to the underlying data engines when joining data from different data sources as well, thus reducing the amount of data that needs to be processed.
-This capability is currently supported only for Impala and Hive data stores.
+However, if a data connector supports pushdown joins and the data to be joined comes from the same data source connection, Zoomdata pushes the join operation to the underlying data engines and allows those data stores to join the data instead.
+In addition, if the joins are inner joins and aggregate functions SUM, MIN, MAX, or COUNT are used in the data, the Zoomdata engine intelligently pushes the aggregate queries to the underlying data engines, thus reducing the amount of data that needs to be processed.
+This aggregate pushdown occurs when joining data from the same or from different data sources.
+For more information about optimizing joins in your Fusion data sources, see Optimizing Joins.

 Because most joins are performed in-memory, a configurable limit has been placed on the number of records that can be processed from each joined source.
 This limit is initially set at 1,000,000 records per joined data source and can be configured by your Zoomdata administrator or supervisor using the